ayumi-cloud/oc-security-module/docs/plugin_security_issues.md

 Never trust the data going in and out of the database, `sanitize` everything coming out of it and `validate` everything going into it.

+A hacker doesn't need to add bad data into a database, a user can also add bad data in the database and screw up your plugins!

 ### 3. Regular expression Denial of Service - ReDoS attack

 Take the following example: